-The Safely Surrendered Baby Law has been in effect in the State of California for more than eleven years.
+Since 2001, California has responded to the dilemma of baby abandonment by providing a life-saving alternative for distressed parents who are unwilling or unable to care for a newborn child.
 The effectiveness of this Program in Los Angeles County has been demonstrated by the statistics contained within this report.
-The most important of these has been the downward trend in the number of abandoned infants.
-Since 2007, there has not been a single year when more than three abandoned deceased infants were discovered; a vast contrast from 2001 when there were eleven of these tragic deaths.
-In 2011, the ten year anniversary of the Law, there was only one abandoned deceased infant, and, a significant milestone was reached - the 100th safe surrender.
+The most important of these has been the downward trend in the number of abandoned deceased infants.
+Since 2007, there has not been a single year when more than three abandoned deceased infants were experienced; a vast contrast from 2001 when there were eleven of these tragic deaths.
+In both 2014 and 2015, there were no abandoned deceased infants.
 As it is highly likely that the bodies of some deceased infants are never discovered, it is important to note that these data reflect only those deceased abandoned infants whose bodies were found.
 Regardless, the Safe Surrender Program is a success story to be celebrated.
-To date, 105 newborn infant lives have been saved.
+To date, 145 newborn infant lives have been saved.